Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Introduction

 \begin{quote} \textbf{Research Question.} \emph{How does the interaction mode with LLMs (human-led vs.\ model-led) influence the quality, diversity, and ownership of ideas in co-creative tasks?} \end{quote}

 To address this research question, we conducted a pre-registered randomized controlled experiment ($N = 486$).
 In particular, we compared five different conditions: (1) a \textbf{human-led question-mode}, where the LLM asked reflective questions that should trigger human thinking; (2) a \textbf{human-led suggestion-mode}, where the LLM provided tips to refine the idea; (3) a \textbf{model-led mode} in which LLMs proactively refined participants’ ideas; (4) a \textbf{vanilla LLM}, with the default behavior of the LLM that was left unchanged; and (5) a \textbf{control group} without any LLM support.
 Participants were asked to generate creative ideas using an established task, namely, the Alternative Uses Test (AUT) \cite{guilford_nature_1967}, which involves repurposing existing objects (i.e., finding new applications for car sensors).
 Afterwards, ideas were evaluated along three dimensions: idea quality, idea diversity, and perceived idea ownership.
+We independently validated our findings on LLM-enabled co-creation in the more naturalistic setting of product ideation (i.e., in a second, preregistered experiment with $N=640$ participants).

-Our research makes the following contributions: \begin{enumerate} \item Empirically, we provide the first large-scale controlled experiment ($N=486$) directly comparing model-led and human-led interaction modes with LLMs in a complex creativity task, which shows that model-led idea refinement improves idea quality at the cost of idea diversity and perceived idea ownership.
+Our research makes the following contributions: \begin{enumerate} \item Empirically, we provide the first large-scale controlled experimental evaluation (total $N=1,126$) directly comparing model-led and human-led interaction modes with LLMs in a complex creativity task, which shows that model-led idea refinement improves idea quality at the cost of idea diversity and perceived idea ownership.
 In contrast, actively involving participants with a question-driven interaction mode produces high-quality ideas while preserving ownership and even enhancing diversity. \item Theoretically, we identify active human involvement as a mitigation strategy for the quality--diversity trade-off of LLMs, thereby advancing HCI theory on effective human–AI co-creation. \item Practically, our study suggests that designers of LLM co-creation systems should actively guide users in deciding when to delegate tasks to the AI and when to use the AI as scaffolding for their own thinking. \end{enumerate}